yochaigal/cairn/wip/2e/dungeon-seeds.md

 | **18**  | Survival       | Stagnation   |
 | **19**  | Transformation | Tradition    |
 | **20**  | Wealth         | Weakness     |

-### Example Process

-Let's assume that our earlier POI result was:
-- **Type**: _Shrouded Grove_
-- **Feature**: _Petrified Wood_

-We can easily imagine that this dungeon can be found in a dark, impenetrable forest with very little light, and at its center a small copse of petrified trees.
-It is likely hidden from view, and known by very few outside the forest boundary.

-Continuing to roll on the **Purpose**, **Construction**, and **Ruination** tables we get the following results:

-- **Purpose**: Originally constructed to _protect of rare artifacts_.
-Built by a _fanatical cult_.
-- **Construction**: The entrance is _between a circle of menhirs_, and its foundation is built of the very same _petrified wood_ that surrounds it.
-- **Ruination**: _Sealed_ as a result of _competing rituals_.

-We can picture it now: a forest temple built of petrified wood, designed to house rare and powerful Relics by an extremist sect of druids.
-After a magical accident sealed the doors forever shut, it can now only be entered through a circle of ancient menhirs.
-Who caused the incident that led to the temple's ruin?
-Perhaps a schism divided the cult, both sides vying for power through ritual domination.

-Continuing on to the current inhabitants of our dungeon, we get the following results (rolling for two factions):
-- **Denizens**: The creatures living here are _practical,_ yet _unimaginative_.
-- **Faction A**: Would like maintain _power_ over the temple, but are rebuffed by _dogma_.
-- **Faction B**: Seek a _redemption_ they cannot find due to a great _danger_.

-It seems as though the people currently living in the forest temple are happy with how things currently are, and frankly can't imagine why anyone would want to change things.
-The two dominant factions are clearly descendants of the original druid cult's schism, and are likely still at odds with one another.

-What stands in the way of Faction A achieving their aims of total power?
-- Perhaps the druid cult's dogma was such that power must be shared between the two cults.
-Who were their leaders?
-Siblings, rivals, perhaps?
-If the original words of the founders were found, they might be able to prove their faction's true destiny.

-What is Faction B trying to redeem, and what danger prevents them from achieving it?
-- Perhaps their faction was the cause of the ritual that sealed the temple from the ancient relics it was meant to protect, and they still carry that shame?
-Did the competing rituals create a monster that still patrols the temple?
-Perhaps if this monster was defeated, they could finally overcome their burden?

 ### Encounter Tables

 [Build encounter tables.]